CalCorbin/selenium-test-suite/readme.md

 * Have the most up to date version of Python installed on your local machine.
 * Have Selenium installed.
-* Ensure the driver for Chrome is installed in local Python installation.
+* Ensure the driver for Chrome is installed in your local Python installation.

 ### Installing